Gaotrees/caffe-doc/Model Zoo.md

 The project page is at [here](http://places.csail.mit.edu)

 Models:
  * [Places205-CNN](http://places.csail.mit.edu/model/placesCNN.tar.gz): CNN trained on 205 scene categories of Places Database (used in NIPS'14) with ~2.5 million images.
+The architecture is the same as Caffe reference network.
  * [Hybrid-CNN](http://places.csail.mit.edu/model/hybridCNN.tar.gz): CNN trained on 1183 categories (205 scene categories from Places Database and 978 object categories from the train data of ILSVRC2012 (ImageNet) with ~3.6 million images.
+The architecture is the same as Caffe reference network.

 please cite the paper if you use the models.